dotnet/ml-api-docs/README.md

-# ML.NET API Reference Docs
+# ML.NET API reference documentation

 This repo contains documentation for the ML.NET API Reference.
 The ML.NET API Reference is auto-generated from the source code /// comments, so documentation changes should be made at the [dotnet/machinelearning](https://github.com/dotnet/machinelearning) repo.